ai-abhishekdey/Mysql/Mysql_practice_exercise_1/README.md

 ```

-### print last 5 entires of movies table ordered by movie_id in ascending order : 136, 137..140
+### Print last 5 entires of movies table ordered by movie_id in ascending order : 136, 137..140

 ```
 mysql> (select * from movies order by movie_id desc limit 5) order by movie_id asc;